-To Verify operation of the Discrete Outputs, go to the RELAY AND ANOUT TESTS sheet.
-With the engine shut down, enable the manual relay driver test.
-Open another inspector sheet, select DISPLAY DIGITAL I/O, and monitor the discrete outputs DO1 - DO4.
-From the relay test procedure, each discrete output may be activated and its operation verified.
+To Verify operation of the Discrete Outputs, go to the Service: S\\RELAY AND ANOUT TESTS\\ menu.
+With the engine shut down, enable the manual driver test.
+From this menu, each discrete output may be activated and its operation verified.
 If the output is activated, the same voltage as applied at terminal 39 and 40 should be measured between terminal 39 and the appropriate output terminal (41-44).
 Testing of the internal CB Aux relay may be done by observing the green LED near terminal 9 and 10, or hearing an audible 'click'.
 The manual relay test must be disabled (status "test off") or the control will hold the actuator current to minimum.